gabe-ven/chaos-mvp/README.md

 # Site Reliability Monitor

-Real-time external health and performance testing for any website.
-Get a comprehensive stability report in 90 seconds with **AI-powered browser automation**.
+Real-time external health and performance testing for any website, with a comprehensive stability report and **AI-powered browser automation**.

 ## What It Does